Building a Stage for Build a Boat Information

 image

-Step 2 ) - Put “Build a Boat” and “Stage” somewhere in the title.
-Make sure you put the functionality and other helpers in the description if you do not plan on submitting it on discord.
+Step 2 ) - Put “Build a Boat” or “babft” and “Stage” somewhere in the title.
+Make sure you state the theme, and functionality, and list the contributors to the stage in the description, especially if you do not plan on submitting it in the Chillz Studios Discord.
 Make sure you enable copying so we can use it.
 You do not need to change genre or creator, nor do you need to enable comments.

 (Here’s an example of what we want)